Yusuprozimemet/TriplexDynamiX/README.md

    conda env update -n yourenv -f environment.yaml
    ```

 5. Place your input PDB files in `src/MolecularDynamics/data/input`.
-Ensure these files are ready for molecular dynamics simulations.
-You will find the output in `src/MolecularDynamics/data/output`.
+Ensure these files are prepared for molecular dynamics simulations.
+Results will be found in `src/MolecularDynamics/data/output`.

-6. Navigate to the appropriate directory to run the desired Python script.
+6. Navigate to the appropriate directory to run your desired Python script.

-7. You can modify parameters in the YAML files for the scripts.
+7. Customize parameters in the YAML files for the scripts.

-8. For any questions or issues, please contact me at Rouzimaimaiti.Yusufu@mail.huji.ac.il.
+8. For questions or issues, please contact me at Rouzimaimaiti.Yusufu@mail.huji.ac.il.

-Enjoy!
+Enjoy using TriplexDynamiX!